anugrahchemparathy/anugrahchemparathy.github.io/_pages/academic.md

 I'm interested in a mix of machine learning, applied math stuff, and systems programming.

-Here are some classes I took while I was an undergrad at MIT:
+Here are some classes I took while at MIT:

-## Fall 2025
+## Fall 2024
 - 6.s894 - Accelerated Computing
     - one of the greatest classes ever made